-Morrissey changed popular music forever when he arrived as the lead singer of the best British band of all time, The Smiths, in the early 1980’s.
+For many people Morrissey changed popular music forever when he arrived as the lead singer of the best British band of all time, The Smiths, in the early 1980’s.

-Everything he did was startling.
+Everything he/they did seemed startling.
 From the homoerotic art of their debut single “Hand in Glove”, the introduction of words like charming and handsome into the pop music lexicon, converting thousands of people to vegetarianism, the proclamations of celibacy, the roll call of forgotten iconic British stars on the sleeves, his wit and erudition, gladioli in his back pocket to the androgyny of his wardrobe he was a force of nature.

 As a solo artist he has produced four genuinely flawless albums; the delicate Viva Hate, the boot boy, glam rock stomp of Your Arsenal, the majesty of Vauxhall and I and then the pop brilliance of You Are The Quarry.
 In between those there have been good, quirky, flawed and patchy albums; Years of Refusal and World Peace is None of Your Business are good, Kill Uncle is quirky, Southpaw Grammar is flawed and Ringleader of the Tormentors is patchy as is Maladjusted.
 Alongside those albums have been some of the greatest singles ever to grace the charts.